Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-It takes time and effort to get to where we want to be.
-As the Chinese proverb says, "A jade stone is useless before it is processed; a man is good-for-nothing until he is educated".
-Education is the key to unlocking our potential and achieving our goals.
-We must be open to learning, growing and developing our skills if we want to make something of ourselves.
+Stepping out of our comfort zone is often the only way to achieve progress.
+As John Shedd said: "A ship in harbor is safe, but that’s not what ships are for".
+We must take chances and explore new horizons if we want to grow and succeed.

 <!-- </quote> -->